Recommended Books On Acting To Level Up Your Skills

 Barton works with notable actors such as Ian McKellan and Judi Dench to help illustrate his points.

-If you hope to understand Shakespeare, one of the most famous playwrights in the past and present day, this guide will be helpful and constructive.
+This guide will be helpful and constructive if you hope to understand Shakespeare, one of the most famous playwrights of the past and present.

 How to Stop Acting: A Renowned Acting Coach Shares His Revolutionary Approach to Landing Roles, Developing Them and Keeping Them Alive by Harold Guskin